 Calva: Clojure & ClojureScript with Visual Studio Code

 Welcome to Calva, an integrated REPL powered environment for enjoyable and productive Clojure and ClojureScript in Visual Studio Code.
 It includes inline code evaluation, Paredit, a Clojure formatter, a test runner, Clojure syntax highlighting, and more.
-Much of the power is harvested from the produce of The Orchard.
+Most of the REPL power is harvested from the produce of The Orchard.

-Calva is short for Calvados, a liquid gifted to humanity from God.
-It is distilled from Cider.
+(*) Calva is short for Calvados, a liquid gifted to humanity from God.

 From The Tao of Calva: